riswu/vscode-sticky-selection/README.md

 In such manners, you can support other move commands including those of third parties.

 By default, sticky-selection-mode continues even if you execute commands such as cut and paste.
-You can exit the mode after execution by taking these commands as arguments to exitStickySelectionMode as follows:
+You can exit the mode after execution by taking these commands as arguments to `sticky-selection.exitStickySelectionMode` as follows:

 ```json
 [